 Jim Gempeler: Oh there are so many.
 Well, I'm an architect and I lived here in the Garver Feed Building for about six and a half years.
 That was back from I want to say '85 to '91, if memory serves.
 Specializing in residential architecture, I like to live in places that really have an effect on how you look and how you feel about things.
 And back in those days, being a starving architect, I just started my practice in '84, '83 actually, and at that time I was living in Dr. Jackson's estate south of the Beltline.
 It was a Frank Lloyd Wright house that Marshall Irwin built.
 And they had rented that out to residents, but there was no residents who wanted to live there, so I stumbled upon that and that's where I started a business out of.

 I mean, it was a very safe place to live really, because nobody would think of breaking into my loft looking for, well number one they didn't know it was inhabited or what was there.
 But if you're wanting to steal expensive TVs or something of worth, you're not going to be looking at the Garver Feed Building, right?
-So about the only people that I would run into would be kids, you know, breaking in.
-Several of those were where they'd tip the pop machine over and steal, you know, change and [I'd] come down and chase them away.
+So about the only people that I would run into would be kids breaking in.
+Several of those were where they'd tip the pop machine over and steal change and [I'd] come down and chase them away.
 One time, it was a Saturday morning, I'd played golf and I was coming back.
-And looking right at the building just coming over the railroad tracks looking at the big arch, you know, the main entrance there.
+And looking right at the building just coming over the railroad tracks looking at the big arch, the main entrance there.
 And as I'm looking at it, driving over the railroad tracks, wham, this tremendous crash and two tines of the forklift exploded right through the door.
-And the door just, holy cow, somebody is in there and I doubt that it's anybody, you know, from Garver because it just exploded through the door.
+And the door just, holy cow, somebody is in there and I doubt that it's anybody, from Garver because they just exploded through the door.

-So there was literally, you know, couple inches of fine dust covering all these things.
+So there was literally a couple inches of fine dust covering all these things.
 I mean, it looked like some horror movie set.
-And for Halloween parties and stuff, we'd go down, you know, through those.
+And for Halloween parties and stuff, we'd go down through those.
 You'd think that Bela Lugosi would be spreading his cape shortly.
 So that was a great place for Halloween parties.
 The grain elevators were still in place, so Fourth of July we'd get the brainy idea that we'd crawl up to the top of the grain elevator to see how many firework shows we could see from around the area, which, it's a spectacular view up there.
 It's like being in a helicopter.
 So it was quite a time, quite a period.
-Fantastic, you know, area.
-The gardens, the lake.
+Fantastic area—the gardens, the lake.
 It was just a really, really fun place to live.

 Yeah, great chapter in my life.
-And so glad to see this building saved because, you know, being an architect, this place was just I thought past it.
-It looked like it was, you know, from a World War II movie set, you know, of a bombed out building.
+And so glad to see this building saved because, you know, being an architect, this place was just, I thought, past it.
+It looked like it was from a World War II movie set of a bombed out building.
 And there'd be some interest and I would suggest some things to do with it, but the city really wasn't interested back in those days.
-So I, you know, moved on and was busy working trying to support myself.
-When Baum got involved and Bryant and the job they did and I mean, you know, all the design team and the construction on this, I take my hat off.
+So I moved on and was busy working trying to support myself.
+When Baum got involved and Bryant and the job they did and all the design team and the construction on this, I take my hat off.
 I mean, it's just fantastic.
-A lot of memories flood back to be able to walk through this place and see it again, so it's a very cool project and my hat is tipped for everybody involved who pulled it off from, you know, everybody at the city and the neighborhood that got behind it and, you know, made it happen.
+A lot of memories flood back to be able to walk through this place and see it again, so it's a very cool project and my hat is tipped for everybody involved who pulled it off from everybody at the city and the neighborhood that got behind it and made it happen.

 Eric Schafer: Thank you so much.
 That's a remarkable story.